Written by: Olivera Tolimir

 But by breaking your long-term goals into a few smaller ones, you’ll fuel your long-term motivation every time you complete one.
 That way, you’ll start thinking, “Hey, I can already introduce myself and say a few words about my family and job.
 It means I’m one step closer to my long-term goal – speaking Serbian with native speakers!”

-Tracking your progress will also help you stay on the right path.
+Tracking your progress while learning Serbian will also help you stay on the right path.
 Whenever you start losing motivation, look at everything you’ve already achieved.
 That way, you’ll feel sorry not to continue and become even better!

 OK, Now I Know how to Pace Myself, but Where to Start?